This post may contain affiliate links. See my policy page for more info.

 Budget Travel Guides

-Is it possible to travel in Mexico on a budget?
-Learn how much it cost me to backpack in Mexico — along with my favorite travel tips, accommodation, and activities.
+Is it possible to travel Mexico on a budget?
+Learn how much it costs to backpack through Mexico’s Yucatan Peninsula — along with my favorite travel tips, things to do, and more.

 First off, Mexico is huge.
 It’s difficult to write a budget travel guide generalizing the entire country.
 It’s simply too diverse.
 This guide focuses on the Yucatan for now, as it’s the region I’m most familiar with.

-But Mexico is very big, and just because there’s violence in some areas does not mean the whole country is a danger zone.
-Some major American cities have ridiculous crime rates too, but that doesn’t mean it’s unsafe for foreigners to visit the United States.
+But Mexico is VERY big, and just because there’s violence in some areas does not mean the whole country is a danger zone.
+Some major American cities have very high crime rates too, but that doesn’t mean they’re unsafe for travelers.